-Now that 2018 is approaching, I’m in the process of preparing the relaunch of my Wilwebs websites, where I blog all things WordPress.
+Now that 2018 is approaching, I’m in the process of preparing the relaunch of my Wilwebs sites, where I blog all things WordPress.

 Which is an excellent moment for a new look over here at wilransz.com too — Monochrome Pro.